buley/personal/src/content/self-sabotage.md

 *When self-sufficiency becomes isolation.*

 **Pattern**
 I take pride in being self-sufficient, but there are moments when I would genuinely benefit from leaning on the right people.
-I don't like feeling dependent, but I have to remind myself that the right partnerships, friendships, and connections don't weaken me—they enhance my ability to execute at a higher level.
+I don't like feeling dependent, but I have to remind myself that the right partnerships, friendships, and connections don't weaken me--they enhance my ability to execute at a higher level.

 **Core Insight**
 The key isn't rejecting support outright but choosing it wisely.
-It's not about being open to everyone—it's about recognizing the people who are actually valuable and knowing when to engage with them.
+It's not about being open to everyone--it's about recognizing the people who are actually valuable and knowing when to engage with them.

 ## Moving Forward

 *Strategic imperatives for growth:*

-1. Delegate and collaborate strategically—I don't have to do everything alone
+1. Delegate and collaborate strategically--I don't have to do everything alone
-2. Balance high standards with patience—not everyone operates like I do
+2. Balance high standards with patience--not everyone operates like I do
 3. Stay open to learning, even from authority figures
 4. Recognize when I'm overanalyzing instead of taking action
 5. Be selective about support, not avoidant of it

-This isn't about changing who I am—it's about refining it.
+This isn't about changing who I am--it's about refining it.
 I don't need to be less independent, less ambitious, or less driven.
 I just need to ensure that these strengths are working for me, not against me.